Gosport Borough F.C.: The Southern League return: 2007 to 2013

 Things started well for The Boro' on their return to the Southern League – at one point the side sat third in the Southern League Division One South & West table.
 However, a poor run of results before and after the Christmas period saw Gosport falling off the pace and towards the lower reaches of the table, before a more balanced side picked themselves up and strung together a solid run of results to lift the team to a creditable 11th-placed finish by the end of the campaign.

 The following season, 2008–09, started well and by Christmas The Boro' were looking likely to occupy a play-off place by the end of the season.
-However, the board of the club were forced to cut the playing budget when the 2008 recession affected some of the club's business partners and sponsorship money failed to materialise.
+However, the board of the club were forced to cut the playing budget when the Great Recession affected some of the club's business partners and sponsorship money failed to materialise.

 Not wishing to push the club into debt, the board handed Alex Pike a new playing budget of £0 and consequently, the last three months of the season were a struggle for the side as they slipped gradually down the table to finish 12th.

 A better season followed in 2009–10, with the club threatening to achieve a play-off place all season before trailing off in the last few weeks, eventually finishing 8th but the upward momentum failed to continue into 2010–11.
 From the outset, Alex Pike's side stuttered through their league season – mainly due to poor form away from home, which saw the team record only four wins on the road all season.
 With the side rarely able to put together a run of more than a couple of wins, The Boro' slipped down the table and finished the season in 13th position, their worst since rejoining the Southern League.